-- 2 bunches Dinosaur Kale, stems removed, shredded
+- 2 bunches Dinosaur Kale (stems removed, shredded)

-- 3 medium golden beets, peeled and cut into ½" cubes
+- 3 medium golden beets (peeled and cut into 1/2" cubes)

-- ½ cup golden raisins
+- 1/2 cup golden raisins

-- ½ cup crushed walnuts
+- 1/2 cup crushed walnuts

 - 3 cloves garlic

-- 1½ tbsp fresh lemon juice
+- 1 1/2 tbsp. fresh lemon juice

-- ½ tbsp tahini
+- 1/2 tbsp. tahini

-- 1 tbsp fresh parsley leaves
+- 1 tbsp. fresh parsley leaves

-- ¼ cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil

 Lay another long sheet of foil on top, sealing the edges tightly, to enclose the beets in a foil packet.
-Bake for 40-45 minutes until the beets are fork tender.
+Bake for 40 to 45 minutes until the beets are fork tender.
 Remove from foil packet and place into a bowl to cool.

-- Wash the kale and remove the thick stems running down the middle of the leaves.
+Wash the kale and remove the thick stems running down the middle of the leaves.
 Slice the leaves into thin shreds and place in a large bowl.

 In a food processor, pulse the garlic cloves a few times until minced.
 Add the remaining dressing ingredients, pulsing until smooth.
 Season with salt and pepper to taste.

 Once the beets have cooled, add to the kale along with the raisins, walnuts, and remaining dressing (or a little less, per your taste).
 Toss to coat and season with additional salt and pepper.

 Divide onto four plates and serve immediately.

-Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
+Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
-When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.
+When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten